 A hazy aerial photograph and a sinister curse are the only clues Dr Ben Kazin has before he stumbles on the archaeological discovery of a lifetime.
 Beneath the red cliffs of Botswanaland a magnificent unknown civilization has remained buried for millennia.
 But the magic of uncovering a lost culture is harshly interrupted by the violence of terrorists, love, intrigue and the breathtaking secrets of centuries in Wilbur Smith’s heart-stopping adventure, The Sunbird.

 How you see a country depends on whether you are driving through it, or live in it.
 How you see a country depends on whether or not you can leave it, if you have to.

 As the daughter of white settlers in war-torn 1970s Rhodesia, Alexandra Fuller remembers a time when a schoolgirl was as likely to carry a shotgun as a satchel.
 This is her story – of a civil war, of a quixotic battle with nature and loss, and of a family’s unbreakable bond with the continent that came to define, scar and heal them.

 Shortlisted for the Guardian First Book Award in 2002, Alexandra Fuller’s classic memoir of an African childhood is suffused with laughter and warmth even amid disaster.
 Unsentimental and unflinching, but always enchanting, Don’t Let’s Go to the Dogs Tonight is the story of an extraordinary family in an extraordinary time.

-For more travel inspiration check out
+For more of THE best travel books for travel inspiration check out my other posts:

 Disclaimer – this post contains affiliate links.
 If you click on one and make a purchase, I might make a little spending money which may fund